Noxde/glyph-redeemer/README.md

    - Open a terminal and do

      ```
-     browser --remote-debugging-port=9222
+     browser --remote-debugging-port=9222 --user-data-dir="$HOME/glyph-redeemer-profile"
      ```

      (browser will depend on your browser executable)

-5. Start glyph redeemer and enter your debugging port (you can use anything other than 9222 if you want when starting your browser)
+5. After setting up the new profile you can start glyph redeemer and enter your debugging port (you can use anything other than 9222 if you want when starting your browser)

 6. Glyph redeemer now will connect to your browser and start redeeming the codes, displaying success or failure for each code.